WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/07-finance/02-coproductions/index.md

 ---
-description: All about Tech Crew co-productions and how to get one.
+description: All about Tech Crew Co-Productions and how to get one.
 sidebar_custom_props:
     emoji: 🤝
 additional_authors: Ben Hammond